 - ¼ cup raspberry jam

-- To make cookie dough, whisk together flour, cocoa powder, baking soda, and salt in a bowl and set aside.
+- To make cookie dough, whisk together flour, cocoa powder, baking soda, salt and espresso powder in a bowl and set aside.

 - Gently melt chocolate in a double boiler or microwave (use 50% power in 20 second increments) until just melted.
 Set aside to cool slightly.